16EAGLE/getSpatialData/README.md

 * `getMODIS_data()` – uses the output of getMODIS_query() to order and download MODIS data from LAADS.

+#### Preprocessing
+* `prepSentinel()` – makes downloaded Sentinel datasets ready-to-use by automatically inspecting, extracting, sorting and converting the relevant contents of the datasets to a user-defined format.
+* `cropFAST()` – crops a raster file to a spatial extent using GDAL.
+It is useful when working with large-scale, memory-intensive datasets.

 #### Session Login

 * `login_CopHub()` – define your Copernicus Open Access login credentials once for the present R session to be able to call each `getSentinel*` function without defining login arguments each time you use them.